imperva/terraform-provider-incapsula/website/docs/r/delivery_rules_configuration.markdown

 Currently there are 5 possible types of delivery rule:
 * **REDIRECT** - Redirect requests with 30X response.
-* **SIMPLIFIED_REDIRECT** - Redirect requests with 30X response. (this category doesn't support condition triggers, and needs to be enbled at the account level before being used)
 * **REWRITE** - Modify, add, and remove different request attributes such as URL, headers and cookies.
 * **REWRITE_RESPONSE** - Modify, add, and remove different response attributes such as headers, statuc code and error responses.
 * **FORWARD** - Forward the request to a specific data-center or port.